g-leech/argmin-gravitas/_posts/2019-01-02-insurance-scam.markdown

 ## 2. Argument from regressive burden

-So, insurance only makes sense for things you can't afford to replace (unless you have asymmetric info, unusual preferences, subsidy, regulation...).
+So, insurance makes the most sense for losses that are large relative to your wealth (unless you have asymmetric info, unusual preferences, subsidy, regulation...).
 But this means that the poorer you are, the more insurance you can rationally use!
 Insurance can be seen as the rich selling the poor a bit of resilience.

 If everyone had a chunk of savings ($10k?), rationally speaking there would be no petty insurance - for things like household contents, warranties, flights, luggage.
 And this would reduce deadweight (wasted economic activity).